pierremarsotlyon1/clicandcut/README.md

 # Clic and Cut
-Web application to make an appointment with a hairdresser
+Web application ads rental chair between a hairdresser manager and an independent hairdresser.

 Technologies used :
 1. Golang